oscar-system/Oscar.jl/docs/src/introduction.md

 CurrentModule = Oscar
 ```

-# Gröbner walk
+# Usage

-This is a sample text to outline the structure of the packages in the `Experimental` folder.
-You can show docstrings like this:

-The general idea of the Gröbner walk was proposed by [AGK97](@cite).
+The Gröbner walk is an approach to reduce the computational complexity of Gröbner basis computations as proposed by [AGK97](@cite).
+These incarnations of the Gröbner walk refer to a family of algorithms that perform a reverse local search on the cones of the Gröbner fan.
+Then, a Gröbner basis is calculated for each encountered cone while reusing the generators obtained from the previous cone.

+The implemented algorithms may be accessed using the following function.

 ```@docs
     groebner_walk(
       I::MPolyIdeal,